halil1980/Sparks/README.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Sparks wallet [here](https://github.com/SparksReborn/sparkspay/releases)
+* Download and install the Sparks wallet [here](https://github.com/sparkspay/sparks/releases)
 ***

 ***Step 2***
-* Send EXACLY 1,000 SPK to a receive address within your wallet.
+* Send EXACLY 25,000 SPK to a receive address within your wallet.
 ***

 ***Step 3***
 * Create a text document to temporarily store information that you will need.
 ***

 ***step 4***
 * Go to the console within the wallet

 ![Example-console](https://i.imgur.com/rumxdpO.png)
 ***

 ***Step 5***
 * Type the command below and press enter

-`masternode outputs`
+`guardian outputs`

 ![Example-outputs](https://i.imgur.com/LNBjk1Q.png)
 ***